iGW/byteport-api/README.md

 Sign up for an account to get started.

-It is **free** for small volume users, such as hobbyists, achademics and startups.
+It is **free** for small volume users, such as hobbyists, academics and start-ups.

 ### Python example 1 - storing numbers